cfw-guide/dsi.cfw.guide/docs/hu_HU/faq.md

 Mivel a hiyaCFW nem ad sok funkcionalitást és problémás és zavaró része volt az útmutatónak, átmozgatásra került a [DS-Homebrew Wiki](https://wiki.ds-homebrew.com/hiyacfw/installing)-be.
 - Ha linkelve lettél az oldalra egy másik útmutatóból, akkor a lépések amit követtél valószínűleg elavultak.
 Kérjük használd ezt az útmutatót helyette, mert folyamatosan karbantartott a projekt fejlesztői által

+## What happened with Lazy DSi Downloader?
+How do I install CFW without it?
+Lazy DSi Downloader was a program that essentially allowed you to skip the manual setup process by downloading and placing the necessary files and folders on your SD card.
+However, due to the way it was programmed and distributed, many users encountered various issues and ended up having to do the manual set up, as it was quicker and/or easier than fixing whatever was causing the issue.

+To avoid more users encountering these issues, we no longer recommend using Lazy DSi Downloader, and instead [doing the manual setup](get-started.html) is the recommended way to go.
+- If you were linked to this guide by a third party that recommended using Lazy DSi Downloader, the instructions you were following were most likely outdated.
+Please use this guide instead, as it is maintained constantly by the developers of these projects.

 ## Milyen SD kártyát kell, hogy használjak?
 - Megbízható márkájú SD kártyát kell vásárolnod
 - Egy teljes méretű SD kártya vagy egy microSD kártya adapterrel is megfelelő
 - Bármilyen méret 1 GB és 2 TB között működni fog. Általános használatra 8 GB elég
     - Néhány szoftver, mint például a hiyaCFW, hosszabb töltési idővel rendelkezhet nagyobb SD kártya kapacitás esetén
 - 8-as sebesség osztályú vagy gyorsabb ajánlott

 ## Használhatom a DSi SD kártyámat más rendszereken is?